Dynamics of singular complex analytic vector fields with essential singularities II: Introduction

+The classical notion of divisor for $X\in\E(r,0)$, as a meromorphic section of the tangent line bundle $T\CW_z$, provides a finite collection of pairs; poles and zeros with their orders.
+The divisor characterizes the vector field up to multiplicative factor, see Lemma \ref{Brill--Noether-elemental}.
+However, for $d \geq 1$ the essential singularity of $X$ at $\infty$ encodes the information related to the exponential.
+Following the idea of divisor, for the transcendental case $d\geq 1$, we introduce a non--Hausdorff compactification of $\CC_z$ with $2d$ copies of $\infty$.
+This allows us to obtain a finite collection of triplets; branch points in \eqref{Xcubiertas} with their ramification index.
+The triplets play the role of the divisor for $X\in\E(r,d)$, see \S\ref{divisores-ternas} and Definition \ref{divisor-reducido}.
+An advantage is that the information contained in the triplets includes the poles of $X$, the critical and asymptotic values of $\Psi_X$.

-With this in mind, in \S\ref{CombinatorialTrees}, we introduce \emph{$(r,d)$--configuration trees $\Lambda_X $} which are combinatorial objects that completely encode the branched Riemann surface $\R_X$, for $X\in\E(r,d)$.
-Thus providing explicit ``dynamical coordinates'' for $\R_{X}$, which allows us to obtain a \emph{complete global analytical and geometrical classification} for the family $\E(r,d)$.
+However, the information contained in the triplets is not enough for a complete description of $X$.
+With this in mind, in Definition \ref{d-confTree}, we introduce \emph{$(r,d)$--configuration trees $\Lambda_X $} which are weighted directed rooted trees that completely encode the branched Riemann surfaces $\R_X$, for $X\in\E(r,d)$.
+They provided explicit ``geometrical parameters'', which allows us to obtain a \emph{complete global analytical and geometrical description} for $X$.

-The \emph{vertices} of $\Lambda_{X}$ are the branch points in $\R_{X}$, as in \eqref{Xcubiertas}, including their ramification index.
+The \emph{vertices} of $\Lambda_{X}$ are the triplets associated to the branch points in $\R_{X}$, over $\CC_t$ as in \eqref{Xcubiertas}, including their ramification index.

-The \emph{weighted edges} of $\Lambda_{X}$ provide us with two pieces of information: \\ 1) each edge specifies which pair of branch points share the same sheet of $\R_{X}$, \\ 2) the weight of the edge tells us the relative number of sheets of $\R_{X}$, we must go ``up or down'' on the surface in order to find another sheet containing other branch points.
+The \emph{weighted edges} of $\Lambda_{X}$ provide us with the relative position of the branch points on $\R_X$, \emph{i.e.} two pieces of information: \\ 1) each \emph{edge} specifies which pair of branch points share the same sheet of $\R_{X}$, \\ 2) the \emph{weight} of the edge tells us the relative number of sheets of $\R_{X}$, we must go ``up or down'' on the surface in order to find another sheet containing other branch points.